JS2387/Neural-Networks/README.md

-# Neural-Networks
+# Neural & Networks Learning Systems

-Solutions for the laborations in the course Neural Networks and Learning Systems
+Solutions for the laborations in the course Neural Networks and Learning Systems offered during the spring semester at LiU